 as amended, through Bouchercon LI , Sacramento, October 2020;

-currently as of Bouchercon LII , New Orleans September 2021
+currently as of Bouchercon LIII , Minneapolis September 2022

 I. Bouchercon, Inc., the World Mystery Convention, is a nonprofit organization (hereinafter referred to as "Bouchercon")